salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

  - [`Element.prototype.setAttributeNS()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttributeNS) adds a new attribute or changes the value of an attribute with the given namespace and name.
  - [`Element.prototype.setAttributeNode()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttributeNode) adds a new `Attr` node to the specified element.
  - [`Element.prototype.setAttributeNodeNS()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttributeNodeNS) adds a new namespaced attribute node to an element.
- - [`Element.prototype.toggleAttribute()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/toggleAttribute) toggles a Boolean attribute (removing it if it is present and adding it if it is not present) on the given element.

 The `setAttribute*` distortions themselves defend against shape-shifting objects.
 Shape-shifting objects don't affect native DOM APIs because values are automatically coerced.
 However, shape-shifting attacks can attempt to bypass Lightning Web Security distortions.